qtinuum/QtnProperty/README.md

 }
 ```

+##Step 6.
-6. Include generated TextEditor.peg.h and TextEditor.peg.cpp files into
+Include generated TextEditor.peg.h and TextEditor.peg.cpp files into
 your project.

+##Step 7.
-7. Now you can use QtnPropertySetTextEditor class (defined in generated files) in your C++ code like this:
+Now you can use QtnPropertySetTextEditor class (defined in generated files) in your C++ code like this:
 ```C++
     QtnPropertySetTextEditor params;
     params.enableWrapping = false;